eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   private key from a WSCD.
-* A Relying Party is assumed to trust the attestation Provider to have verified the technical properties of the EUDI Wallet Instance and the User’s device and  WSCD (as documented in the Wallet Instance attestation) at the time it issued the attestation.
+* A Relying Party is assumed to trust the attestation Provider to have verified the technical properties of the EUDI Wallet Instance and the User's device and  WSCD (as documented in the Wallet Instance attestation) at the time it issued the attestation.
 Consequently, the Relying Party does not verify these technical properties during the attestation release process.
 To elaborate: A Relying Party typically has